-Wageningen Bioveterinary Research (WBVR) has developed many antibodies over time.
-The antibodies are directed against different antigens that can roughly be divided into 3 categories: pathogens, host molecules or others.
-Features of many antibodies are published, however also un-published antibodies are available.
+Wageningen Bioveterinary Research (WBVR) has developed many antibodies.
+The antibodies are directed against different antigens that can roughly be divided into three categories: pathogens, host molecules or others.
+Features of many antibodies are published.
+However, unpublished antibodies are also available.

 Origin and purity of the antibodies